Amelia Lapeña-Bonifacio: Biography

 Lapeña-Bonifacio, known as Tita Amel to her students, was born in Binondo, Manila and attended Arellano North High School.
-In 1953, she completed her first degree, a bachelor's degree at the University of the Philippines in literature with an interest in set design.
+In 1953, she completed her first degree, a bachelor's degree at the University of the Philippines Diliman in literature with an interest in set design.
 In 1956, she became a Fulbright scholar and obtained her Master of Arts degree in speech and theatre arts at the University of Wisconsin-Madison in 1958.
 She wrote her first play, Sepang Loca, in 1957 and followed this up with Rooms the following year.
 Both works won awards in the Wisconsin Playwrighting Competition and were staged at the University of Wisconsin Play Circle Theater, with the author herself designing Sepang Loca.
 The two plays were later published in literary journals in the United States.

 In the early stage of her career, she studied Japanese traditional theatre (supported by Office of Asian Pacific Affairs ASPAC), South East Asian traditional theatre (supported by the Ford Foundation), and international children’s theatre (supported by the Toyota Foundation).
 Her research into traditional theatre of the Philippines was supported by the University of the Philippines' Office of Research Coordination, Zarzuela Foundation of the Philippines, Inc., and the American Philosophical Society.
 This research convinced her of the necessity of a theatre for young audiences using Asian and Filipino folktales and utilizing puppets inspired by Japanese Bunraku and Indonesian wayang (rod puppets and shadow theatre styles).